briansunter/graph/site/src/content/logseq/building-a-second-brain.md

 The executive summary is a few bullet points at the top of your note summarizing the article in your own words.

-This is usually only  for your most valuable notes, which you return to often.
+This is usually only done for your most valuable notes, which you return to often.

 ### Common Mistakes